 MEET THE TEAM

-Mrs Sayles is also a HLTA across school and is in charge of our library as well.
+Mrs Sayles is a HLTA across school and is in charge of our library as well.

-Mrs Haxby is a Year 2 teacher and she is in charge of Phonics and Early Reading across school.
+Mrs Haxby is a Year 3 teacher and she is in charge of Reading in Key Stage 2.

-Autumn 2016 Issue 3 of the Poppy Road Publisher is now available from Mrs Haxby's classroom for 50p.
+The Poppy Road Publisher is produced every term and is available from Mrs Haxby's classroom for 50p.
 It's full of articles from every class.

 Children in KS1 can visit the gorgeous, new library EVERY MORNING PLAYTIME to borrow books to read, change books that have been read at home or to just sit and read in the library.